dudeofawesome/code-style/create-configs/README.md

 ## Usage

-1. Create your config files
+1. Create your config files.

     ```
     $ npm init @dudeofawesome/configs
     ```

+1. Answer the prompted questions.

 1. Verify settings match the type of project you're working on.